Failure to Yield Bike Accident Lawyers in Seattle

 - Drivers not following stop signs, and red lights

-- Not stopping at red lights: this is the most common cause of Seattle failure to yield bicycle accidents.
-When drivers do not come to a complete stop at a red light or stop sign, bicyclists can easily be struck.
+- Not stopping at red lights: When drivers do not come to a complete stop at a red light or stop sign, bicyclists can easily be struck.

 Bicycles are easy to overlook because of how small and quiet they are.
 It is all too common for bicyclists to get crushed by drivers who enter an intersection without first checking their mirrors or watching for approaching bikes.
 If you are on a bike at a Washington intersection, it is advisable to do the below: